Experimental Characterization of Bulk Micromegas for Development of Active Target Time Projection Chamber for Nuclear Astrophysics Studies: Micromegas Characterization

-Since the source was placed near the center of the cathode plate, the fifth and sixth strips typically recorded the largest signals (Fig.~\ref{xray_strip}).
-The energy spectrum was obtained from the mesh signal recorded in the digitizer \textit{CAEN V1730S} following preamplification with \textit{A1422} which is shown in figure~\ref{xray_spectrum}.
+As an example of the detector's response when operated at an amplification field of 38.3~kV/cm for Ar + CO$_{2}$ (90:10) and 30.5~kV/cm for Ar + i-C$_{4}$H$_{10}$ (95:5), the fifth and sixth strips typically recorded the largest signals due to the location of the source, placed at the centre, as shown in figure~\ref{xray_strip}.
+The corresponding energy spectrum was obtained from the micro-mesh signal recorded in the digitizer \textsc{CAEN V1730S} following pre-amplification with \textsc{A1422}, as shown in figure~\ref{xray_spectrum}.

-The gas gain \(G\) can be defined as the ratio of collected number of electrons to the primary electrons~\cite{thesispurba2014} which can be expressed as follows.

-where $Q_{\mathrm{col}}$ is the collected charge, $e$ is the electronic charge and $N_p$ is the number of primary electrons.
+The charge signals induced on the readout strips due to an X-ray event were converted into voltage and then amplified using 8-channel preamplifier \textsc{CAEN A1422}.
+The resulting analog voltages were digitized and recorded in the digitizer \textsc{CAEN V1730S} for offline analysis.

-To determine the number of collected electrons, the measured charge is used which is obtained from the ADC counts recorded from the readout strips.
-To convert the ADC counts obtained from the digitizer to collected charge $(Q_{\mathrm{col}})$, an RC-injection calibration was performed through the entire electronic chain of the readout strips.
+During the offline analysis, the digitized waveforms corresponding to each event were integrated to extract the total ADC counts from which, the number of collected charge, $Q_{col}$, were determined.
+For this purpose, an RC-injection calibration was performed through the entire electronic chain of the readout strips.
 The calibration plot of the charge versus ADC counts is shown in figure~\ref{calib_track}.

-The calibration fit as shown in figure~\ref{calib_track} was used to convert the ADC count to charge (fC) using the following expression.
+The calibration fit, as shown in figure~\ref{calib_track}, was used to convert the ADC count to the injected charge using the following expression.